Bryce, Texas: History

-The area in what is known as Bryce today was first settled in the 1880s and was originally a lumber community known as Eulalie.
-Henry H. Moreland served as postmaster in 1893 until it closed in 1907.
-Mail was then sent from Timpson.
-In 1896, the community had 150 residents, as well as two churches, a physician, and three businesses.
-The population dropped to 75 in 1910, 40 in the 1930s, then 15 in 2000.
-Its name was changed to Bryce in 1984.
+Originally settled as logging community called Eulalie in the 1880s, the settlement had been renamed to Bryce by 1984.
+The community had a post office from 1993 to 1907.

 Geography

 Bryce is located 3 mi north of Caledonia and 9 mi east of Mount Enterprise in southeastern Rusk County.

 Education

 Bryce may have had a school in 1896.
 Today, the community is served by the Henderson Independent School District.